bensalcie/Tiny-Track/README.md

 </p>

   # Disclaimer
   Tiny Truck is a product developed by Benard Ngoda.
-All the photos and libraries used are open source and are subject to change with requirements specifications.
+All the photos and libraries used are open source and are subject to change with requirements specifications to whom it may concern.

   # License